GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 | @s       | ß          | @i       | í          |
 +----------+------------+----------+------------+

+However, if your input text contains UTF-8 code characters (e.g., ü, Î) and you select the ISOLatin1+ character encoding then GMT will substitute the correct PostScript octal codes for you automatically.

 PostScript fonts used in GMT may be re-encoded to include several accented characters used in many European languages.
 To access these, you must specify the full octal code \\xxx allowed for